 - Individuals or groups who have ideas that would impact on the college’s educational programme.

 The College Post-doctoral Associate position will normally be tenable for two years, with a possibility of renewal for further two year periods.
-Candidates must have guaranteed funding for at least one year from 1 October 2021.
-No stipend or honorarium is payable and no accommodation is provided.
-CRAs will have access to the facilities of the college, and dining rights for weekly lunch and dinner (guests at cost).
+Candidates must have guaranteed funding for at least one year from 1 October 2023.
+No stipend or honorarium is payable, and no College accommodation is provided.
+CRAs will have access to the facilities of the College, and dining rights for weekly lunch and dinner (guests at cost).

 Many CRAs to date have been involved in undergraduate supervision and admissions interviewing for King’s and have enjoyed being involved in this way.
 The College encourages and welcomes such involvement and will support any CRA doing this as a part of their career development, but this is not a requirement.